Storybook for Firefox¶

 are used to document design system

-components.
-The easiest way to use Storybook for non-design system elements is
+The easiest way to use Storybook for non-design system element is to use ./mach addstory new-component "Your Project"

 .